-When to file taxes?
+When to file a tax return?

-Dutch Income tax return due date
+Dutch income tax return due date

-Per request from the Dutch tax office
+Requests from the Dutch tax office

-Voluntary if you received multiple income components
+Voluntary filing multiple income components

-Voluntary if you are eligible for a tax refund
+Voluntary filing for a tax refund

-If the Dutch Tax Office sends you an invitation to file your income (tax), you are required to follow-up on their request.
-Your income tax exempt status will not be affected if your file your income tax.
-If you have not received an invitation to file your income tax, you may still be required to declare your income to the Dutch Tax Office.
-This could be the case if your received an allowance, for which the Dutch Tax Office needs to determine your actual (world) income for the calendar year for which you received the allowance.
-You will receive a form from the Dutch Tax Office to declare your world income or your Not in the Netherlands taxed income (NiNBI).No action is required from you until you receive an invitation from the Tax Office.
+If the Dutch tax office asks you to report your income, you are still required to do this.
+Your income tax exempt status will not be affected.
+If you have not received an invitation to file your income tax, you may still be required to declare your income to the Dutch tax office.
+This could be the case if you received an allowance based on your actual (world) income for the tax year (which is the same as a calendar year).
+You will receive a form from the Dutch tax office to declare your world income or your ‘not in the Netherlands taxed income’ (NiNBI).No action is required from you until you receive an invitation from the Dutch tax office.

 When to file your U.S. taxes

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
-Whether you're employed or have a small business, we'll make your life easier and save you money.
+Whether you're employed or own a business, we'll make your life easier and save you money.